abdullahms03/git-basics/README.md

 ```

 ### Link between local and remote
-The link is the pointer to remote\
+The link is the pointer to remote,\
 to identify the remote pointer
 ```
 git remote